Philip and Alma Oliver Papers

 The South Pacific Combat Air Transport Command (SCAT) was a joint command of U.S. military logistics units in the Pacific theater during WWII.
 Formally organized in November 1942, SCAT consolidated MAG-25 squadrons VMJ-253, VMR-152 (renamed from VMJ-152), and VMR-153 (renamed from VMJ-153), and the U.S. Army Air Force's 13th Troop Carrier Squadron, into one group.
 The group transported cargo on transport missions that included locations such as Guadalcanal, the Philippines, Iwo Jima, Okinawa, the Russell Islands, New Georgia, and Bougainville.
 MAG-25 and SCAT continued operations in China after the war ended, until it returned to the U.S. in June 1946.
 MAG-25 was decommissioned in May 1947, established as a provisional version in February 1950, and officially deactivated in January 1956.

-The collection consists of three boxes.
+The collection consists of four boxes.
 The collection is arranged in the following series:

 - Series III: Oversize, 1939 June-1943 April 15